Graded and Filtered Fiber Functors on Tannakian Categories: Proof of the main theorem

 \subsection{The case that $\CT$ has a tensor generator}

-Now we consider the case that $S$ is arbitrary and $\CT$ is any Tannakian category possessing a tensor generator.
-By \cite[6.20]{DeligneGroth} there exists a finite field extension $k'$ of $k$ over which $\CT$ has a fiber functor.
+\begin{theorem} Let $\CT$ be a Tannakian category possessing a tensor generator.
+Any filtered fiber functor on $\CT$ is fpqc-locally splittable. \end{theorem} \begin{proof} By \cite[6.20]{DeligneGroth} there exists a finite field extension $k'$ of $k$ over which $\CT$ has a fiber functor.
 Thus using Lemma \ref{FFFBaseChange} we may replace $k$ by $k'$ so that we may assume that $\CT$ is neutral.
-Then we are in the previous case.
+Then we are in the previous case. \end{proof}